niehusst/MapTextSynthesizer/DESIGN.md

 The ```generateBgSample()``` method in ```MTS_BackgroundHelper``` is the main method for generating the background cairo surface given a vector of ```BGFeatures``` to generate.

+### How to integrate the synthesizer with Tensorflow
+Put Ben’s notes here

 #### Notes on Threadability